awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* aws-cdk-lib.aws_ec2.SelectedSubnets

-The subnets where the Custom Resource Lambda function would be created in.
+The subnets where the Custom Resource Lambda Function would be created in.

 A Redshift Data API Interface VPC Endpoint would be created in the subnets.